dmozhaev/doubleup/README.md

 This part describes the game flow.
 The game engine basically has 2 states.

 ### Initial state
 This is the game state when there is no money in play for the current player.
-This is the original state of the game, and in addition to that, the game ends here every time the player loses or withdraws money that is currently in play.
-In this state, only the "start game" operation is possible, and this can be tested, for example:
+This is the original state of the game and in addition to that the game ends here every time when the player loses or withdraws money that are currently in play.
+In this state, only start game -operation is possible, this can be tested e.g.:
 - Windows / powershell
 ```bash
 Invoke-RestMethod -Method Post -Uri "http://localhost:8080/play/start" -Body (ConvertTo-Json @{